asift91/Manual_Migration/option1.md

             ```

         - Importing the moodle Database to Azure moodle DB.
-            - Before importing database, make sure that Azure Database for MySQL server details handy.
+            - Before importing database, make sure that Azure Database for MySQL server details are handy.
                 - Navigate to Azure Portal and go to the created Resource Group.
                 - Select the Azure Database for MySQL server resource.
                 - In the overview panel find Azure Database for MySQL server details such as Server name, Server admin login name.
                 - Reset the password by clicking the Reset Password button at top let of the page.
-                - Use above gathered database server details in the below command
+                - Use above gathered database server details in the below commands.

             - Import the on-premises database to Azure Database for MySQL.
             - Create a database to import on-premises database.